 There is a great number of institutional and discipline-specific repositories in Germany, which are maintained mostly by universities and research institutes.
-According to ROAR, there are 167 OA institutional repositories.
+As of July 2015, OpenDOAR registers 172 OA institutional repositories.
 The German Initiative for Network Information (DINI) is supporting a national repository infrastructure.

 The major research organisations (Max-Planck-Society, Leibniz Association, Fraunhofer Gesellschaft, Helmholtz Association) have Open Access policies.
 There is a general consensus to encourage publication in Open Access journals or depositing in Open Access repositories.